tvuylsteke/TodoListWeb/README.md

 * **ida:ADFSDiscoveryDoc**: the AD FS Federation Metadata URL.
 Even do we're doing OAuth we still need to use the FederationMetadata.xml here.
 A colleague told me that this is probably due to backwards compatibility of ActiveDirectoryFederationServicesBearerAuthenticationOptions.
 Example: https://adfs.contoso.com/FederationMetadata/2007-06/FederationMetadata.xml
 * **ida:Audience**: the identifier of the API (resource).
 This should match up with what you configure on the Application Group.
 Example: https://todolistapi.contoso.com

+AD FS Application Group Configuration:

+Make sure to use the correct identifiers, keys and URL's as specified in the web.configs.
+You'll also need to configure the following Claim Issuance Rule for the API:

+**Transform an Incoming Claim:**
+* Incoming claim type: **UPN**
+* Outgoing claim type: **Name ID**
+ *Outgoing name ID format: **unspecified**

+ The API relies on this so that each todo list is only available to the user the list belongs too.